OlaoluwaM/functional-programming/README.md

 const y = await question('What is your name?')
 ```

 Can I refactor in this way?
-Does the program's behavior change or is it going to change?
+Does the program's behavior change or is it going to change (pun intended)?

 ```ts
 const x = await question('What is your name?')